Sound Automation of Magic Wands (extended version): Evaluation

 We evaluate our implementations of the package algorithms on Viper's test suite and compare them to Viper's implementation of the FIA as presented in \secref{subsec:footprint_infer_base}.
 Our key findings are that our algorithms (1)~enable the verification of almost all correct \code{package} operations.
 (2)~correctly report \code{package} operations that are supposed to fail (in contrast to the FIA), and (3)~have an acceptable performance overhead compared to the FIA\@.
 Moreover, interpreting wands as combinable wands as explained in \secref{subsec:solution-combinable} has only a minor effect on the results, but correctly rejects attempts to package a non-combinable wand.
 This finding suggests that verifiers could improve their expressiveness by allowing flexible combinations of wands and predicates with only a minor completeness penalty.

-For our evaluation, we considered all 85 files in the test suite for Viper's VCG that contain at least one \code{package} operation.
+For our evaluation, we considered all 85 files in the test suite for Viper's VCG \tout{that contain}\thibault{with} at least one \code{package} operation.
 From these 85 files, we removed 29 files containing features that our implementation does not yet support.
-28 of these 29 files require proof scripts to guide the footprint inference, which are orthogonal to the concerns of this paper (see the appendix~\appref{app:proofscript} for details).
+28 of these 29 files require proof scripts to guide the footprint inference, which are orthogonal to the concerns of this paper (see~\happref{J} for details).

 Table~\ref{tbl:eval_classification} gives an overview of our results.
 These confirm that our algorithms for standard and combinable wands (S-Alg and C-Alg) do not produce false negatives, that is, are sound.
 In contrast, the FIA does verify an incorrect program (which is similar to the example in~\secref{subsec:footprint_infer_base}).
 While this is only a single unsound example, it is worth emphasing that (a) it comes from the pre-existing test suite of the tool itself, (b) the unsoundness was not known of until our work, and (c) soundness issues in a program verifier are critical to address; we show how to achieve this.